Heart Murmurs in Cats

 Each heartbeat originates as an electrical impulse and eventually generates a muscular movement.
 The heart is a muscle that's "job" is to pump blood.
 Blood is pumped from the body to the heart, processed through the lungs, returned back to the heart and pumped out to the body.
 As the blood is pumped, it goes through four different parts of the heart or heart chambers.
 Between these chambers are "valves".
 A valve is a membrane that opens and closes to prevent backward flow of blood.

 Heart murmurs can be caused from either heart muscle or valve abnormalities.
 If either of these structures do not function properly, the flow of blood is disturbed.
 This disturbance can cause "turbulence" in the blood flow that creates an abnormal sound that we refer to as a "murmur".

-Slow heart rate
+Slow heart rate (bradycardia)

-Fast heart rate
+Fast heart rate (tachycardia)

-Erratic heart rate
+Erratic heart rate (arrhythmia)

-Lack of appetite
+Lack of appetite (anorexia)

 Thoracic (chest) radiographs (X-rays) may help determine if heart disease or heart failure is present.
 However these have a low sensitivity for mild heart disease or a thickened left ventricle.
 In a healthy cat, the value of this test is lower.

-Blood work, including a complete blood count and biochemical profile, may be performed to look for any underlying abnormalities.
+Blood tests, including a complete blood count and biochemical profile, may be performed to look for any underlying abnormalities.
 Some cats may be anemic, have an elevated white blood cell count, or have other organ dysfunction.